Intro to the Normandy Region of France

 Further along the coast you’ll find Honfleur, considered the birthplace of impressionist painting.
 This charming harbor village, with narrow timbered houses dates from the 11th century, and has attracted many artists, among them Monet and the poet Baudelaire.

-Alencon, Haras du Pin, and Bagnole de L’Orne: A discovery of Normandy would be incomplete without a mention of the region’s passion for horse breeding.
+Alencon, Haras du Pin, and Bagnole de L’Orne: A discovery of the region would be incomplete without a mention of the region’s passion for horse breeding.
 Tourists are welcome to attend any of the numerous horse shows and competitions and visit the many horse breeding estates, of which the Haras du Pin, or the “Versailles of horses”, is the most exceptional.
 Alencon’s Fine Arts and Lace Museum presents a major collection of French and European lace from the 17th through the 20th century.
 The nearby town of Bagnoles de l’Orne is a world class premier spa center.

 Mont Saint Michel: The enchanting abbey of Mont St. Michel is perched precariously on a 264-foot high rocky islet connected to mainland France by a causeway.
 Surrounded by over half a mile of massive walls and reached by a steep climb up winding streets, it remains one of the greatest sightseeing attractions in the world and is the second most visited place in France after the Eiffel Tower.
 Mont St. Michel is also known for its dramatic tides, the highest on the continent, which race towards the isle at the speed of “galloping horses”.
 Visit Mont St. Michel with a one day trip from Paris.